-- Length of system address: An int16 length of system address in bytes. - There is no maximum length. - A length of zero refers to the local system. - System address: A byte array containing the system address.
+- Length of system address: An arm int16 t length of system address in bytes. - There is no maximum length. - A length of zero refers to the local system. - System address: A pointer to a byte array containing the system address.

 - The byte array is the length specified by the "Length of system address" field.
-Note that it could have a length of zero bytes, or be a null pointer, indicating that it is the local system. - ID valid: A boolean indicating whether the system definition ID field contains a valid ID. - System address ID: A 16-byte character array containing an ID that can be used as a synonym for this system address. - The ID is an optional identifier that is mapped to the other fields.
+Note that it could have a length of zero bytes, or be a null pointer, indicating that it is the local system. - ID valid: A boolean indicating whether the system address ID field contains a valid ID. - System address ID: A 16-byte character array containing an ID that can be used as a synonym for the tuple of (format, length, system address).
+If the "System Address" format is a UUID, and a "System Address ID" is provided, it is a coincidence if the values are identical.
+Nothing precludes or requires that they be the same. - The ID is an optional identifier that is mapped to the other fields.
 If the value is all zeros, the ID is not being provided.